Safety 'What to do if'

 If it feels like a medical emergency: Alert a steward or a security person wearing a high-vis who will know the way to the nearest medical facility and will be able to contact Medical by radio.

-If you are able, get to your nearest Welfare or Medical facility.
+If you are able, get to your nearest Wellbeing or Medical facility.
 They will be able to advise and support.
 If you still have your drink, they will be able to test it for spiking:

 Medical